-Union asks Govt to condemn Israel over 'violent attack and unlawful detention' of national director
+Unite Union leader Mike Treen reportedly tasered repeatedly by Israeli military

 Regev also reported seeing blood on the deck of the Al Awda as the last participants were being dragged off the ship.

-Unite national secretary Gerard Hehir said they were awaiting information about Treen's condition, charges he may face and what the Israeli's intend to do with the remaining 20 flotilla participants they have imprisoned.
+Hehir said they were awaiting information about Treen's condition, charges he may face and what the Israelis intend to do with the remaining 20 flotilla participants they have imprisoned.

 Hehir says Treen will probably be deported after a few days, but it's not without risk.

-The Israeli navy was quoted as saying that it had stopped a ship of activists trying to break its blockade of the Gaza Strip.
+The Israeli Navy was quoted as saying that it had stopped a ship of activists trying to break its blockade of the Gaza Strip.

 The navy was said to have told the passengers that they were "violating the legal naval blockade", and that if they had humanitarian aid to deliver, there were other ways to get it to Gaza.